Plant trend: how to make your own terrarium

 It is very easy to make your own terrarium.
 You can use almost anything for this: a glass jar, vase, bulb or bottle.
 As long as you can close the object well and the opening is not too small.
 You must of course be able to place the plants in it.

 - Bowl of water and cloth

-- Glass object with cap or cork (for example, Emily, Toby or Olly in different sizes)
+- Glass object with cap or cork (We have terrariums in four different sizes in our shop)

 - Hydro grains, pebbles, soil or coarse stones

 - Handful of active charcoal